PRIVATE STUDY

 Materials are then carefully selected so that the first lesson is a substantive, focused session with a high degree of specificity and individualized attention.

-Richard is very proactive in maintaining contact with students between lessons by e-mail.
 This additional contact between sessions promotes essential continuity and forms a dynamic mentoring relationship.
 Such contact includes answering lesson-related questions, reviewing assigned work, sending digital print, audio and video links as supplementary materials.

 LESSON DOCUMENTATION and MATERIALS

-To archive any digital materials (PDF handouts, audio files)
+To archive any digital materials (PDF handouts, audio files),

 Richard sets up a private Google Drive folder for the student.

-NOTE: All lesson recordings, private lesson digital files and Google Drive links are for the exclusive use by the individual student ONLY, and are NOT for public distribution or dissemination.
+All lesson recordings, private lesson digital files and Google Drive links are for the exclusive use by the individual student ONLY, and are NOT for public distribution or dissemination.

 INTERNATIONAL STUDENTS

 For international online payments, some transaction fees may apply.
-This cost is added to the lesson fee and paid by the student.

 For more information, current RATES and to schedule a REMOTE LESSON: